 We are extending email verification to all TLDs, covering both gTLDs and ccTLDs.

-From 25th November 2025, new domain registrations in the live environment will require email verification to be completed.
+From 25 November 2025, new domain registrations, transfer-in and owner-changes in the live environment will require email verification to be completed.

 NIS2 – Phone Validation

-There will be a syntax validation check on international phone numbers to ensure compliance with the ITU-T E.164 format.
+There will be a syntax validation check on international phone numbers to ensure compliance to RFC5733.

 To ensure a smooth transition, we invite you to test these updates in OT&E ahead of the production rollout.